 Honestly – it was dreamy.
 It was full of heavily scented flowers and had something interesting going on all year round.
 Really the lady who planted it, was a genius.

 One of our favourite things about the garden was a lilac bush which had been trained into a tree shape.

-Each spring the blossoms were fuller and filler and when the sun warmed up the flowers, the air would be filled with the most incredible scent.
+Each spring the blossoms seemed to be fuller than the last and when the sun warmed up the flowers, the air would be filled with the most incredible scent.
 We’d bring armfuls of them into the house where they’d sit in both crystal vases and old jam jars and perfume every room.
-Then as quickly as they came, the blossoms would fade and fall from the tree.
+Then as quickly as they arrived, the blossoms would fade and fall from the tree.

 When I moved onto my own home, I longed to have my own lilac tree but they were actually quite hard to come by.
 I eventually found a weedy looking example and snapped it up for much more money than it was worth 😂.
 Still it was lilac and it was mine.